jacksleight/laravel-omni/README.md

 These are intentional differences in the way Omni components behave compared to normal Blade or Livewire components.

-* Template [helper functions](#helpers) are defined as protected methods with an attribute, not public methods.
-This is because public methods are reserved for Livewire actions.
+* Standard component protected properties can be filled from tag attributes or data arrays.
+* Standard component protected properties are available to the template.
+They are not exposed on the client side.
+* Protected methods are available to the server side template.
+They are not exposed on the client side.
-* Attributes are not exposed as variables in the template scope, they only exist in the attribute bag.
-This is to keep things tidy and avoid kebab-case variable names.
+* Attributes are not exposed as variables in the template scope.
 * Conditionally rendering components by implementing `shouldRender` is not supported.

 ### Known Issues